Who Pays Taxes? Not As Many As You Think

 Roberton Williams is a senior fellow at the Tax Policy Center, used to work on tax analysis at the Congressional Budget Office.
 And Mr. Williams' finding has gone viral.
 Let me ask you, now, how many Americans don't pay any federal income tax?
 And generally speaking, who are those people?

-Mr. ROBERTON WILLIAMS (Senior Fellow, Tax Policy Center): By our estimate, about 47 percent of Americans will not pay any federal income tax for 2009.
+ROBERTON WILLIAMS: By our estimate, about 47 percent of Americans will not pay any federal income tax for 2009.
 The people involved in that tend to be families with children, the elderly, low income households, those who either have too little income to pay taxes or who benefit enough from all the deductions, credits and exemptions in the income tax, so they're zeroed out on the bottom line of their 1040.

 SIEGEL: And that number, 47 percent, is up from just a couple of years ago.
 What's the trend?
 By how much is it up and why?